 Bourne Free is Bournemouth’s annual LGBTQ+ Pride celebration.
 I lived in Bournemouth for several years before actually going to Bourne Free, mainly because I used to live in London, where the Pride Parade is so massive that I felt that anything else could only be an anti climax.

-The festival consists of three separate events over one weekend.
-On Friday, there is a free Family Fun Night.
-On Saturday, there is a Parade through Bournemouth, culminating in a concert, Pride the Park, at Meyrick Park.
+Bourne Free consists of various events over one weekend. in 2026, the format changed slightly from previous years.
+On Friday, there is an adult only Opening Party.
+On Saturday, there is a Parade through Bournemouth, culminating in a Festival at Meyrick Park.
+Then on Sunday, moved from the former Friday, slot is Family Fun Day

-Each year, the festival adopts a theme.
+Each year, the festival used to adopt a theme.
 In 2022, the theme was Bourne Free goes Green with a focus on being environmentally friendly.
 To keep with that ethos, the parade was pedestrian only.
 In 2023, the theme was Pride without Prejudice and diesel was no longer taboo.
 In 2024, the theme was initially Eurovision.
 This was dropped last minute due to the Eurovision Song Contest’s decision not to remove Israel from the competition.
-This year, organisers are playing it safe and there is no theme.
+Since then, organisers appear to be playing it safe and omitting the theme.

 How to Get to Bourne Free